ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/cookie_secret_proxy_auth_token.md

 -rw------- 1 root sudo 65 Sep 14 17:41 jupyterhub_cookie_secret
 ```

-I had trouble with the cookie secret file because I missed where the [jupyterhub docs](http://jupyterhub.readthedocs.io/en/latest/getting-started/security-basics.html#generating-and-storing-as-a-cookie-secret-file) show:
+I had trouble with the cookie secret file because I missed where the [JupyterHub docs](http://jupyterhub.readthedocs.io/en/latest/getting-started/security-basics.html#generating-and-storing-as-a-cookie-secret-file) show:

 > The file must not be readable by group or other or the server won’t start.
 The recommended permissions for the cookie secret file are 600 (owner-only rw).

 After we create the cookie secret file, we need to make note of the file's location.
-We'll add this location to the ```jupyterhub_config.py``` file later.
+We'll add this file path to the ```jupyterhub_config.py``` file in a future step.

 ## Create Proxy Auth Token

-To generate the proxy auth token, we use the same set of commands we used to create the cookie secret, except we'll point to a different file.
+To generate the proxy auth token, use the same set of commands used to create the cookie secret, except point to a different file.

 ```text
 $ pwd